hAI-FA001/Basic-Flask-CRUD-App-with-Scss-SqlAlchemy/README.md

   - HTML Template Inheritance
   - Use data passed from Flask to template
   - Send data from template to Flask
-  - use loops and conditions in template
+  - Use loops and conditions in template
 - SQLAlchemy
   - Configure it in Flask app
   - Models
   - Create .db w/ context manager
   - Add
+  - Delete
   - Commit
   - Queries